 After three years of a limited number of cessations taking place, additional funding from WG to put in place project support posts in 2022/23 will allow the disaggregation of a number of services to accelerate.
-A high level plan for disaggregation has been established, with further detail on specific timelines to be provided by the end of May 2022.
+A high level plan for disaggregation has been established, with further detail on specific timelines to be provided by the end of April 2022.
+Key areas for disaggregation in 2022/23 include Orthopaedics, Breast and Digital services.